-Azure integration with Microsoft Dynamics CRM
+Azure integration with Microsoft Dynamics 365

-You can connect Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update with the Microsoft Azure platform by coupling the CRM event execution pipeline to the Microsoft Azure Service Bus.
-This connection lets the data that’s been processed as part of the current CRM operation to be posted to the bus.
-Microsoft Azure Service Bus solutions that are “CRM-aware” can listen for and read the data that’s posted on the service bus by Microsoft Dynamics CRM.
-The posted data is stored in a RemoteExecutionContext class instance that is an extended version of IExecutionContext passed at run time to Microsoft Dynamics CRM asynchronous plug-ins.
+You can connect Microsoft Dynamics 365 (online & on-premises) with the Microsoft Azure platform by coupling the Dynamics 365 event execution pipeline to the Microsoft Azure Service Bus.
+Once configured,this connection allows data that’s been processed as part of the current Dynamics 365 operation to be posted to the service bus.
+Microsoft Azure Service Bus solutions that are “Dynamics 365-aware” can listen for and read the Microsoft Dynamics 365data from the service bus.

-- Custom workflow Activities
+- Custom Workflow Activities

 - Microsoft Azure Service Bus

-- Microsoft Azure solution
+- Microsoft Azure Solution

-- For the CRM and Azure connection to work there must be at least one solution in an Microsoft Azure Service Bus solution account, where the solution contains one or more service endpoints.
-For a relay endpoint contract, a listener that is “CRM-aware” must be actively listening on the endpoint for the CRM request on the service bus.
+For the Dynamics 365-Azure connection to work there must be at least one solution in an Microsoft Azure Service Bus solution account, where the solution contains one or more service endpoints.
+For a relay endpoint contract, a listener application that is “Dynamics 365-aware” must be actively listening on the endpoint for the Dynamics 365 request on the service bus.
 For a queue endpoint contract, a listener doesn’t have to be actively listening.
-A listener is made “CRM-aware” by linking it to the Microsoft.Xrm.Sdk assembly so that type RemoteExecutionContext is defined.
-More information: Write a listener for a Microsoft Azure solution
+A listener is made “Dynamics 365-aware” by linking it to the Microsoft.Xrm.Sdk assembly so that type RemoteExecutionContext is defined.
+More information: Write a listener application for a Microsoft Azure solution

 The following diagram shows the physical elements that make up the scenario.